latent-to/taohash/docs/running_miner.md

 ## Overview
 TaoHash enables Bitcoin miners to contribute hashpower to the subnet's mining pool.
 All miners direct their hashpower to a single subnet pool, where validators evaluate and rank miners based on the share value they generate.
-Miners are reward in Alpha token in Bittensor, which can be swapped to the mother token, TAO.
+Miners are reward in Alpha token in Bittensor, which can be swapped to TAO or kept as a representation of pool ownership.

 ### What is share value?
 Share value is the difficulty at which the miner solved a blockhash.
 The higher the difficulty solved, the more incentive a miner gets.